Last updated on:

 We’re bumping up the price a little bit here, because ProSensor is, well, designed for the pros.
 You get a seriously deep 1.5” detection depth, but you’re definitely going to pay the price for it.

-ProSensor is actually the most expensive electronic stud finder on this list, but as they say, you get what you pay for, and in this case it’s excellence.
+ProSensor is actually the most expensive electronic stud finder on the list of best stud finders, but as they say, you get what you pay for, and in this case it’s excellence.

 Thanks to the surface size that it covers, you’re able to find multiple studs all at once with little to no issue.
 Bright LED lights indicate the position of hidden objects, so you don’t have to worry about the location of the stud; it cuts out all the noise.